Mahmoudalmardini/Student-Assistant/backend/API_DOCUMENTATION.md

 ```

 #### POST `/auth/register`
-Register a new user account.
+**Function:** Registers a new user account in the system.
+Creates a new user with the specified role and information.
+Supports registration for students, admins, drivers, and other roles.

+**Authentication:** Not required

 **Request Body:**
 ```json